 Joseph Earl Brownlee

 “My Darling sweet wife, well darling you have a happy husband tonight.
 I received six letters and the nice card of congratulations for our first year of happy married life and I will say honey it was and is the happiest year of my life even if we didn’t get to spend the whole year together and I am three thousand miles away from the one I belong to and love ever so much.”

 Joe returned home to Rapid City, SD in 1945.
 On October 16, 1946, he and Margaret were blessed with their first and only child, Marshall Joseph Brownlee.
-Joe soon left the Airforce, worked construction for a short period of time, and then returned to Ellsworth Airforce Base as a Civil Service employee until retirement.
+Joe soon left the Air Force, worked construction for a short period of time, and then returned to Ellsworth Air Force Base as a civil service employee until retirement.

+Joe’s family describes him as “salt of the earth type man,” who spoke infrequently but with great intention.
+He was known to love a good chicken fried steak, as well as biscuits and gravy.
 Joe was diagnosed with dementia in 2007 and passed away on April 2, 2008.
 Joe left behind a legacy of toughness, perseverance, dedication and love.